treeverse/lakeFS-samples/README.md

 * **Jupyter Notebook** is based on the [Jupyter PySpark notebook](https://hub.docker.com/r/jupyter/pyspark-notebook/) and provides an interactive environment in which to explore lakeFS using Python and PySpark.
 * **lakeFS** can be provisioned as part of this environment, or provided by [lakeFS cloud](http://https://lakefs.cloud/) or your [own installation](https://docs.lakefs.io/deploy/).
 * If you run lakeFS as part of this environment, **MinIO** is provided as an S3-compatible object store.
 If you run lakeFS yourself you can use other S3-compatible object stores include S3, GCS, as well as MinIO
-* A sample **lakeFS webhooks server** is provided, configured based on using the provided lakeFS server.

 ### Containers